OffchainLabs/community-helm-charts/charts/nitro/README.md

 `node.data-availability.rest-aggregator.wait-before-try-next` | duration                                   time to wait until trying the next set of REST endpoints while waiting for a response; the next set of REST endpoints is determined by the strategy selected | `2s`
 `node.data-availability.rpc-aggregator.assumed-honest` | int                                               Number of assumed honest backends (H).
 If there are N backends, K=N+1-H valid responses are required to consider an Store request to be successful. | None
 `node.data-availability.rpc-aggregator.backends` | backendConfigList                                       JSON RPC backend configuration.
 This can be specified on the command line as a JSON array, eg: [{"url": "...", "pubkey": "..."},...], or as a JSON array in the config file. | `null`
+`node.data-availability.rpc-aggregator.das-rpc-client.data-stream.base-retry-delay` | duration             base delay for retrying failed RPC calls | `2s`
+`node.data-availability.rpc-aggregator.das-rpc-client.data-stream.max-retry-attempts` | int                maximum number of attempts for retrying failed RPC calls | `5`
+`node.data-availability.rpc-aggregator.das-rpc-client.data-stream.max-retry-delay` | duration              maximum delay for retrying failed RPC calls | `1m0s`
+`node.data-availability.rpc-aggregator.das-rpc-client.data-stream.max-store-chunk-body-size` | int         maximum HTTP body size for chunked store requests | `5242880`
+`node.data-availability.rpc-aggregator.das-rpc-client.data-stream.rpc-methods.finalize-stream` | string    name of the RPC method to finalize a chunked data stream | `das_commitChunkedStore`
+`node.data-availability.rpc-aggregator.das-rpc-client.data-stream.rpc-methods.start-stream` | string       name of the RPC method to start a chunked data stream | `das_startChunkedStore`
+`node.data-availability.rpc-aggregator.das-rpc-client.data-stream.rpc-methods.stream-chunk` | string       name of the RPC method to send a chunk of data | `das_sendChunk`
+`node.data-availability.rpc-aggregator.das-rpc-client.enable-chunked-store` | enable data to be sent to DAS in chunks instead of all at once | `true`
+`node.data-availability.rpc-aggregator.das-rpc-client.server-url` | string                                 URL of DAS server to connect to | None
 `node.data-availability.rpc-aggregator.enable` | enable storage of sequencer batch data from a list of RPC endpoints; this should only be used by the batch poster and not in combination with other DAS storage types | None
-`node.data-availability.rpc-aggregator.enable-chunked-store` | enable data to be sent to DAS in chunks instead of all at once | `true`
-`node.data-availability.rpc-aggregator.max-store-chunk-body-size` | int                                    maximum HTTP POST body size to use for individual batch chunks, including JSON RPC overhead and an estimated overhead of 512B of headers | `524288`
 `node.data-availability.sequencer-inbox-address` | string                                                  parent chain address of SequencerInbox contract | None
 `node.delayed-sequencer.enable` | enable delayed sequencer | None
 `node.delayed-sequencer.finalize-distance` | int                                                           how many blocks in the past L1 block is considered final (ignored when using Merge finality) | `20`